jeffreytse/jekyll-jeffreytse-blog/_posts/2021-09-07-the-common-idiomatic-expressions-in-english.md

 - Have a blast
 - Have a bone to pick
 - Have a cow
+- Have a silver bullet
+- Have a silver tongue
 - Have a whale of a time
 - Have an axe to grind
+- Have my wheel
 - Have rizz
 - Hazard a guess
 - Hit the books